dadoonet/dadoonet.github.io/source/_posts/2016-07-27-creating-a-plugin-for-elasticsearch-5-dot-0-using-maven.markdown

 </log4j:configuration>
 ```

-We can now extend `ESIntegTestCase` class to run integration tests:
+We can now extend `ESIntegTestCase` class to run integration tests.
+You can create a `BanoPluginIntegrationTest`
+class in `src/test/java/org/elasticsearch/ingest/bano/`:

 ```java
 package org.elasticsearch.ingest.bano;